 We will be conducting meals differently than previous summers to ensure social distancing and to decrease the number of touch surfaces families interact with.
 Your family will have an assigned table appropriately distanced from other family bubbles.
 There will be two mealtimes for each meal (you will keep your mealtime the entire session) to ensure that there are no more than 6 families in the Dining Hall at a given time.
 When you arrive, you will go to your table where plates and cutlery will be laid out, a staff member will bring food for your entire table, and then you will portion out your food for your family from your own table.

-Goodtimes Getaways will follow the same criteria in terms of participant eligibility as our traditional Family Camps which means that children between the ages of 0 – 18 years old who have or had a cancer diagnosis and their direct family members including two caregivers may attend.
+Goodtimes Getaways will follow the same criteria in terms of participant eligibility as our traditional Family Camps which means that children between the ages of 0 – 18 years old who have or had a cancer diagnosis, their direct family members including two caregivers as well as bereaved families may attend.

 To provide a safe environment for our families, we are providing each family unit their own washroom as well as entrance/exit into accommodations.
 To make sure we can appropriately and safely fit all families into lodging while following these policies, we have carefully selected which rooms families will be staying in taking into consideration their physical needs and number of family members attending.
 As such, whichever room we assign to your family is the room you will be staying in during your time at Goodtimes Getaways.

 We will provide reimbursement of mileage and ferries but will not be booking any air travel at this time.
-Given the number of exposures on air travel during the pandemic we have made the difficult decision to exclude this program from our reimbursement plan.
-If this is an issue for your family we suggest you contact the camp office.
+Given the number of exposures on air travel during the pandemic, we have made the difficult decision to exclude this program from our reimbursement plan.
+If this is an issue for your family, please contact the camp office.